MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler

-*lpszMetin*<br/>
+*lpszText*<br/>
-[içinde] Şerit öğesi için metin ve anahtar ucu.
+'ndaki Şerit öğesi için metin ve KeyTip.

 ### <a name="remarks"></a>Açıklamalar

-Şerit öğesi için anahtar ucunu ayarlamak için, *lpszText*için anahtar ucu karakterleri ardından yeni satır kaçış sırasını eklemek.
+Şerit öğesi için keytıp 'yi ayarlamak için, yeni satır kaçış dizisini ve ardından *lpszText*için keytip karakterlerinden sonuna ekleyin.

 ### <a name="example"></a>Örnek